claywhill/project-2/README.md

 ## Description:
 "Try Before You Die!!!" app allows you to create and manage a list of things you would like to do before you die, a bucket list.
 Recent events in life have changed everything so now is the best time to start listing out what you would like ot get out of life before you are unable to.
 Create an item, assign a category, set a realistic time frame to complete the item and mark as complete when accomplished.
 If the item is no longer relevant you can either edit the item or deleted it altogether.

 To assist you in making this item come true we have provided some helpful links to get you started.
-Most of the high priority items fall under "Travel" and "Dating", there will be more to come in the next release so we look forward to your feedback.
+Most of the high priority items fall under "Travel", there will be more to come in the next release so we look forward to your feedback.

 ## Getting Started: